If you have purchased Azure in Open credits from a reseller, please select from the following redemption options to use your Azure services.

 If an Azure in Open subscription reaches a zero balance the services will be suspended.
 The data will be retained for 90 days and once funds are added to the subscription the services can be reinstated, however there could be some services that would need to be redeployed.

-Customers can either contact their partners directly or submit a support case online through the Azure management portal.
+Customers can either contact their partners directly or submit a support case online through the Microsoft Azure classic portal.
 Subscription and billing issues do not require a support contract.
 However, technical/break-fix issues will require an Azure support plan which can be purchased with a credit card.
 For Microsoft support, please use the following links:

 Each Azure workload is different and needs to be evaluated by the Billing Support team to determine if the move can be supported.